Loading...

 Massachusetts requires ISA Certified Arborist credentials for anyone performing work on public shade trees under MGL Chapter 87.
 This makes it one of few states mandating ISA certification by law.

-A pesticide applicator license is required in Massachusetts for any chemical treatments on trees, including insecticide and fungicide applications, trunk injections, and soil treatments.
+A pesticide applicator license IS required for any chemical treatments on trees.

-TCIA (Tree Care Industry Association) accreditation is available for tree care companies seeking to demonstrate commitment to safety and professionalism.
+TCIA accreditation is available for tree care companies seeking to demonstrate commitment to safety.

 Explore requirements for other professional licenses in Massachusetts.